bhagbat2000/zoomclone/README.md

 # zoomclone
 <p>
-  this is a project based on a video stream,screen sharing like google meet and in zoom
+  this is a project based on a video stream,screen sharing application like google meet and in zoom
 </p>
 <p>
   as it is not published in google it cant funcn in any network </br>